mericeraykurt/mericeraykurt/README.md

 I focus on low-level systems programming — direct hardware access, kernel-mode APIs, real-time audio, and network protocols.
 No frameworks, no abstractions, just raw performance.

 My philosophy: **"If I can still find a bug in it, it doesn't work.
 If I can't find a bug in it, I'm not looking hard enough."**

+> 🔒 Currently working on something I've been dreaming about since I was a kid.
+Stay tuned.

 ---